JuliaGraphics/Luxor.jl/README.md

 - `polysplit(p, point1, point2)`

-returns two polygons if a line from point1 to point2 divides the polygon
+returns two polygons if a line from point1 to point2 divides the polygon.

 - `polysortbydistance(p, startingpoint)`